-Causes: The exact cause hasn’t been determined but some theories include parasites, genetic predisposition, certain gut bacteria, allergy or intolerance which causes the formation of antibodies which attack the mucosa.
+Causes: The exact cause is not understood but some theories include parasites, genetic predisposition, certain gut bacteria, allergy or intolerance which leads to the formation of antibodies which attack the mucosa.

 Symptoms: Diarrhea, vomiting, lethargy, weight loss and anorexia (loss of appetite).

-Treatment: IBD is treated with dietary modifications, corticosteroids or other drugs to suppress the immune system and in some cases, antibiotics will be prescribed.
+Treatment: Dietary modifications, corticosteroids or other drugs to suppress the immune system and in some cases, antibiotics.